 My Verdict

 The best cycling sunglasses are the Oakley Radar EV Path.
-Their design is timeless (take a look at riders in the pro peloton, and I am sure you will find more than one wearing them) and fits most face shapes.
+Their design is timeless (take a look at riders in the pro peloton, and you’re sure to find more than one wearing them) and fits most face shapes.

-The PRIZM lens increases contrast and improves clarity, making seeing potholes and road bumps easier.
+The PRIZM lens increases contrast and clarity, making it easier to see potholes and road bumps.

-The lenses’ shape provides a clear field of vision, enough protection for your eyes, and ventilation to keep the lens fog-free.
+The lenses’ shape provides a clear field of vision, sufficient eye protection, and ventilation to keep the lenses fog-free.

 I admit these are not the cheapest cycling sunglasses, but they are worth the price.